 Naturally, there will still be occasions, to meet with clients or attend a course for example, when home workers will need to come in.
 But in general employee visits are more sporadic than before and there’s certainly no longer a need for staff to have a permanent security pass that they might lose or mislay.
 Instead, employee access to premises can be rationed to specific locations, dates and even times, treating them just the same as visitors or third-party contractors.

-The good news is that new connected digital entry technology can help organisations centrally control access with digital technology in the following three ways:
+The good news is that new connected digital entry technology can help organisations centrally control access with digital technology in three ways:

 - data security